survos/survos-documentation-orig/modules/survey-types/sms_scheduled.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _ivr_self_report_type:
+..  _sms_scheduled_type:

-Self Report via IVR Surveys
+Scheduled SMS Surveys
 =======================================
-Calls initiated by participant (IVR)
+Text Messages sent on schedule (EMA)

 Basic Workflow
 -------------------------
-* Configure a Self Report via IVR Survey
+* Configure a Scheduled SMS Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate